readthedocs/readthedocs.org/docs/terms-of-service.rst

 Read the Docs is made up of the following Websites:

 readthedocs.org ("Read the Docs Community")
-    This is a website aimed at documentation authors and project maintainers writing and distributing technical documentation.
+    This Website is used by documentation authors and project maintainers for writing and distributing technical documentation.

 readthedocs.com ("Read the Docs for Business")